Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 - Store processed events in S3 for analysis

 The problem wasn’t Lambda itself.
 The problem was how I used Boto3 in Lambda.
-This article documents the optimization journey that reduced costs from $8,247/month to $847/month while improving reliability.
+This article documents the optimization journey that reduced costs significantly while improving reliability.

 Expand your knowledge with Build and Deploy a Go Lambda Function